dustymabe/summit-2017-container-lab/GettingStarted.md

 [documentation](https://www.vagrantup.com/docs/vagrantfile/).

-First up, `vagrant up`: this command asks your hypervisor to launch the virtual machine described in the Vagrantfile.
+First, `vagrant up`: this command asks your hypervisor to launch the virtual machine described in the Vagrantfile.
 The operation may be a "create and launch VM" or a "re-launch an existing VM" and it is largely transparent to the user.